 My bin smells, can general waste be collected more frequently?

 No, the general bin will be collected fortnightly and the FOGO bin weekly.
+The new system moves the organics waste from the general waste bin to the FOGO bin, so general waste bins will fill up more slowly

 Here are some handy tips to help with smelly bins: